COZAZ/Speciale-herbarium/README.md

 ## Step 1:
 Go into gen_data.py and modify the amount according to the number of training samples wanted.
-Set the 'asJson' parameter to 'True'.
+Set the 'asJson' parameter to 'True'.\
 $ python gen_data.py

 ## Step 2:
 Train the model.
 The .json file for training data should be in the right folder from step 1.
-Uses the pre-trained model: https://huggingface.co/google-bert/bert-base-multilingual-cased
+Uses the pre-trained model: https://huggingface.co/google-bert/bert-base-multilingual-cased\
 $ python solo_bert.py

 ## Step 3 (Optional):
 The model has now been trained, it will test YOLO, OCR and BERT steps.
 It requires them all to be completed, to produce test results.
-Specifically, the testing of BERT will include validation on synthetic data, but also predictions on OCR produced data from the output CSV files.
+Specifically, the testing of BERT will include validation on synthetic data, but also predictions on OCR produced data from the output CSV files.\
 $ python testing.py

 # Aknowledgements:
-YOLO testing: the herbarium sheet images used to test the YOLO model's bounding box accuracy originate from the thesis
+### YOLO testing:
-* *Herbarium sheet label data digitisation using handwritten text recognition, Linas Einikis, May 30, 2023* *
+The herbarium sheet images used to test the YOLO model's bounding box accuracy originate from the thesis *Herbarium sheet label data digitisation using handwritten text recognition, Linas Einikis, May 30, 2023*.

-Herbarium database:
+### Herbarium database:
-All other images gathered for this project were downloaded from the Natural History Museum of Denmark (NHMD)
+All other images gathered for this project were downloaded from the Natural History Museum of Denmark (NHMD).